|

 There

-are two kinds of pearls to be found: red and
+are two kinds of pearls to be had: red and

 green.
 There's a maximum upgrade of three